-a.
+- a.
 A branch office is defined as a DCAA field audit office that (1) performs mobile audit work at all contractors within its designated geographic areas that are not audited by a DCAA resident office and/or (2) performs resident audits of several unrelated contractors through suboffices.
-Branch offices are established at appropriate locations within DCAA regions for these purposes.
+Branch offices are established at appropriate locations within DCAA regions for these purposes. - b.

-b.
 A branch office may be located in a contractor facility only if there is unrestricted access to the DCAA office by other (nonhost) contractor representatives and adequate security is provided for data of such other contractors.
 Regional directors are responsible for establishing the most efficient and economical arrangements for specific locations within these restrictions.
-If a branch office is located in a contractor facility, the name of the branch office will not include the contractor's name, and the mail system will be arranged so that DCAA mail does not go to or through the host contractor's system.
+If a branch office is located in a contractor facility, the name of the branch office will not include the contractor's name, and the mail system will be arranged so that DCAA mail does not go to or through the host contractor's system. - c.

-c.
 A branch office may have one or more suboffices.
 A suboffice is defined as a subordinate element of an FAO.
 A suboffice may be established:

-(1) at a geographic point distant from the main branch office location if a concentrated workload of mobile audits exists in the area which can be performed more economically by stationing one or more auditors permanently at that distant point,

-(2) at a particular contractor location which has a continuous workload requiring the full-time assignment of one or more auditors (see 1-502.3e), or a.
-A resident office is defined as a DCAA field audit office located at a contractor's facility for the purpose of performing the contract audit workload at the contractor.
-The office may be made up of suboffices located at components of the same company and still meet the resident office definition.

-(3) at a location where a significant combination of the two preceding conditions exists.
+- (1) at a geographic point distant from the main branch office location if a concentrated workload of mobile audits exists in the area which can be performed more economically by stationing one or more auditors permanently at that distant point, - (2) at a particular contractor location which has a continuous workload requiring the full-time assignment of one or more auditors (see 1-502.3e), or - (3) at a location where a significant combination of the two preceding conditions exists.
 A suboffice with both mobile and resident workload must meet the criteria of b above, unless the exception in 1-502.3b applies.